 Are Honeycrisp apple trees hard to grow?

-Honeycrisp apple trees may be difficult to grow because of their susceptibility to infections and fungi and difficult growing conditions.
+Honeycrisp apple trees may be difficult to grow because of their susceptibility to infections and fungi and very specific growing conditions.

 Do Honeycrisp apple trees bloom every year?

 Honeycrisp trees take two to eight years to produce their first apples depending on their size.
-Once the tree is matured, you should see fruit every year as long as you properly care for the tree.
+Once the tree has matured, you should see fruit every year as long as you properly care for it.

 Should I prune my Honeycrisp apple tree?

-Yes. pruning can improve your tree’s overall health, which ultimately encourages more flower and fruit growth.
-Prune your Honeycrisp apple tree each spring.
-The best pruning method is to clip vertically hanging branches and leave five to seven horizontal branches to bear fruit.
+Yes, pruning can improve your tree’s overall health, which ultimately encourages more flower and fruit growth.
+Prune your Honeycrisp apple tree each spring by removing vertically hanging branches and leaving five to seven horizontal branches to bear fruit.

 How far apart should Honeycrisp apple trees be planted?